Grok is an AI assistant and chatbot developed by xAI, an artificial intelligence (AI) company founded by Elon Musk in 2023.

 Grok is an AI assistant and chatbot developed by xAI.
 Released in November of 2023, it is available for free to all X users, as well as on Grok.com and the Grok mobile app.
 It is also available with higher usage limits and access to advanced capabilities for X Premium and X Premium+ users on X, as well as for SuperGrok users on Grok.com and the Grok app.

-Like all LLMs, Grok 3 and its preceding models were trained on massive amounts of text data scraped from the internet, which includes everything from Wikipedia articles to scientific papers.
+The large language model that powers Grok was trained on xAI’s Colossus supercomputer and refined using reinforcement learning.
+Like all LLMs, this model and its predecessors were trained on massive amounts of text data scraped from the internet, which includes everything from Wikipedia articles to scientific papers.
 But what makes Grok different is its direct access to posts made on X. This enables Grok to have “real-time knowledge of the world,” according to the company, which gives it a “massive advantage over other models,” as Musk put it.

 Why Is It Called Grok?